kkramarczuk11/kwk-l1-sinatra-from-scratch-readme-teachers-l1/README.md

 ## Objectives

 1. Review gems and how to keep them updated using `bundle install`
-2. Describe the purpose of the application controller and `app.rb` in Sinatra
+2. Describe he purpose of the application controller and `app.rb` in Sinatra
 3. Run a Sinatra app by entering `rackup app/app.rb` in your terminal

 ## Basic Sinatra App